-Federal student loan borrowers can take advantage of income-driven repayment, a beneficial repayment program that makes sure your monthly payments are affordable.
+Federal student loan borrowers can take advantage of income-driven repayment, a beneficial repayment program that offers student loan assistance by making sure your monthly payments are affordable.
 After the repayment period, if there are loans left they will be forgiven.

 Here’s the big caveat though — you may be getting close to Uncle Sam and be hit with a tax bill from the forgiven loan amount.
-Under income-driven repayment, your loans are considered taxable income.
+Under income-driven repayment, the federal government considers your loans taxable income.

 The four income-driven repayment options are:

-- Income-Based Repayment (IBR) — monthly payments are 10-15 percent of your discretionary income with a repayment term of 20-25 years, depending on when you borrowed
+- Income-Based Repayment (IBR) — monthly payments are 10% to 15% of your discretionary income with a repayment term of 20 to 25 years, depending on when you borrowed

-- Income-Contingent Repayment (ICR) — monthly payments are 20 percent of your discretionary income or what your payment would be on a 12 year plan, depending on which is less, with a repayment term of 25 years
+- Income-Contingent Repayment (ICR) — monthly payments are 20% of your discretionary income or what your payment would be on a 12-year plan, depending on which is less, with a repayment term of 25 years

-- Pay As You Earn (PAYE) — monthly payments are 10 percent of your discretionary income with a repayment term of 20 years
+- Pay As You Earn (PAYE) — monthly payments are 10% of your discretionary income with a repayment term of 20 years

-- Revised Pay As You Earn (REPAYE) — monthly payments are 10 percent of your discretionary income with a repayment term of 20 or 25 years, depending on whether your loans are from undergrad or a graduate program
+- Revised Pay As You Earn (REPAYE) — monthly payments are 10% of your discretionary income with a repayment term of 20 or 25 years, depending on whether your loans are from undergrad or a graduate program

 Refinancing student loans